What You Need to Know About the Disposable Vape Ban

 • The government also details plans to bring forward legislation that will change the age of sale for all tobacco products, cigarette papers, and herbal smoking products

-• The new legislation is anticipated to restrict the flavours that are produced by vape manufacturers and stipulate that they must use plainer, less visually appealing packaging.
+• The new legislation is anticipated to restrict the flavours that are produced by vape manufacturers and stipulate that they must use plainer, less visually appealing packaging

-• It will also allow governments to control where vapes are displayed in shops – away from items that appeal to children, like sweets, and keep them out of sight.
+• It will also allow governments to control where vapes are displayed in shops – away from items that appeal to children, like sweets, and keep them out of sight

-• Vape alternatives such as nicotine pouches, will also be made illegal for children to purchase.
+• Vape alternatives such as nicotine pouches, will also be made illegal for children to purchase

-So you will no longer be able to buy disposable vapes in England, Scotland and Wales.
+Ultimately, the ban affects the sale and supply of disposable vapes.
+So you will no longer be able to walk into a shop and buy disposable vapes in England, Scotland and Wales.
+Northern Ireland will also consider implementing the ban in future.

 The number of children using vapes in the past 3 years has tripled.
 The nicotine content and unknown long-term health risks of vaping mean that it carries a multitude of risks for children.